Second War of Scottish Independence: English invasion of Scotland, 1332

 In 1331, under the leadership of Edward Balliol and Henry Beaumont, Earl of Buchan, the disinherited Scottish nobles gathered in Yorkshire to plot an invasion of Scotland.
 Edward III was aware of the scheme and officially forbade it.
 The reality was different, as he was happy to cause trouble for his northern neighbour.
 He prohibited Balliol from invading overland from England, but overlooked his forces sailing for Scotland from Yorkshire ports on 31 July 1332.
 David II's regent, with the title of guardian of Scotland, was an experienced old soldier, Thomas Randolph, Earl of Moray.
 Moray was aware of the situation and was waiting for Balliol and Beaumont, but died ten days before they sailed.

 Balliol landed in Fife on 6 August with a predominately English force of some 2,000 men.
 There he immediately encountered fierce Scottish opposition, which he overcame at the Battle of Kinghorn.
 Five days later he met the 15,000–40,000 strong Scottish army under the new guardian Donald, Earl of Mar, 2 mi south of the Scottish capital, Perth.
 The invaders crossed the River Earn at night via an unguarded ford and took up a strong defensive position.
 Next morning, in the Battle of Dupplin Moor, the Scots raced to attack the English, disorganising their own formations.
 Unable to break the line of English men-at-arms, the Scots became trapped in a valley with fresh forces arriving from the rear pressing them forward and giving them no room to manoeuvre, or even to use their weapons.
 English longbowmen fired into both Scottish flanks.
 Many Scots died of suffocation or were trampled underfoot.
 Eventually they broke and the English men-at-arms mounted and pursued the fugitives until nightfall.
 Thousands of Scots died, including Mar and much of the nobility of the realm, and Perth fell.

 This marked the start of the Second War of Scottish Independence.
-On the 24 September 1332 Balliol was crowned king of Scotland at Scone, the traditional place of coronation for Scottish monarchs.
+On 24 September 1332 Balliol was crowned king of Scotland at Scone, the traditional place of coronation for Scottish monarchs.
 Almost immediately, Balliol granted Edward Scottish estates to a value of £2,000, which included "the town, castle and county of Berwick".
 Balliol's support within Scotland was limited and he was subject to constant military challenge; for example, on 7 October David's partisans recaptured Perth and destroyed its walls.
 On 16 December, less than three months after his coronation, Balliol was ambushed by supporters of David II at the Battle of Annan.
 He fled to England half-dressed and riding bareback.
 He appealed to Edward for assistance, who dropped all pretence of neutrality, recognised Balliol as king of Scotland and made ready for war.